 How did I get hooked on the funnel hype?

 Russell Brunson is one of the most exciting marketers around.
 I follow him rigorously, so I’m up to date with all of his projects.
 His company, ClickFunnels, is growing SO fast.
-They now have more than 100M customers!
+They now make more than $100M in annual sales, and have way over 100k paying customers, and counting!

 As the affiliate marketing genius he is, he has sold hundreds of thousands of his books where he teaches his secrets.
 He is the person responsible for popularizing the concept of sales funnels through his company.